tagspaces/documentation/docs/ui/locations.md

 <ProFeature />

-This feature is useful for network drives or folders synced with services like Dropbox, where changes (e.g.file/folder creations, renames or deletion) occur in the background while TagSpaces is running.
+This feature is useful for network drives or folders synced with services like Dropbox, where changes (e.g. file/folder creations, renames, or deletions) occur in the background while TagSpaces is running.
 When enabled, TagSpaces automatically reflects these changes in its interface.

 :::caution
 This feature is unavailable for cloud-based locations (e.g., AWS S3).